MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-mip-metadata.md

 > [!Note]
 > To maintain compatibility across common applications, the maximum length for each a key and a value is 255 characters.

+> [!Note]
+> When the [protected co-authoring](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-coauthoring?view=o365-worldwide) experience is enabled, custom metadata properties will be written to the custom.xml component of supported Office file types.

 ## Versioning